bdunko/Charon-s-Obol/notes/Obol/Data/Trials.md

 		- [ ] Torment - You cannot use the same power twice in a row.
 		- [ ] ??? - Only activate 5 powers per toss.

+More ideas
+- [ ] Tribulations - Randomly apply negative statuses to 2 coins after each toss.
+- [ ] ??? - After each toss, clear all beneficial statuses.

 old trail ideas
 Level 1 Trials
 - [ ] Gain a monster coin.
 If there isn't enough space, destroy the lowest value coin until there is.